Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Introduction

 \subsection{Organization}

 Section~\ref{sec:azumaya-subsystems} introduces subsystem structures as $G_{\mathbf d}$--reductions and the subset $\Br_{\mathbf d}(X)\subset \Br(X)$.
-Section~\ref{subsec:segre-hilbert-locus} identifies the moduli of reductions with a canonically defined Hilbert--locus (Theorem~\ref{thm:subsystem-moduli-hilbert}).
+Section~\ref{subsec:segre-hilbert-locus} identifies the moduli of reductions with a canonically defined Hilbert scheme locus (Theorem~\ref{thm:subsystem-moduli-hilbert}).
 In the bipartite case, Section~\ref{sec:schmidt} develops the relative determinantal filtration, including uniform resolutions and numerical invariants.
-Examples and obstructions appear in Section~\ref{sec:examples}, and some numerical invariants are collected in Section~\ref{sec:numerics}.
+Examples and obstructions appear in Section~\ref{sec:examples}.
+Section~\ref{sec:algebraic-entangling-obstructions} gives the obstruction data not determined by the Brauer class.
+It separates the stack of reductions to $G_{\mathbf d}$, determinant lifting stacks, incidence lift groupoids, and relative cohomology classes on $X$.
+Some numerical invariants are collected in Section~\ref{sec:numerics}.